Continuing Education for Addiction Counselors

 Those details also lead to one of the most common questions about continuing education in addiction counseling: where can you find CE options that meet the standards for all your certifications?

-Some counselors even have multiple credentials issued by the same organization—you may be able to apply your CE to all of them, or you may be required to fulfill the requirements separately.
+Some counselors even have multiple credentials issued by the same organization.
+You may be able to apply your CE to all of them, or you may be required to fulfill the requirements separately.

 How You Can Meet Your Addiction Counseling CE Commitments Most Efficiently